DimiDR/ProcessAutomationWithAI/rules/Documentation.md

 - Zooming, panning, and multi-selection on the canvas.
 - Undo/redo functionality for diagram changes.
 - Export diagram as JSON (for future backend integration) or PNG/SVG.
+- It should be in a grid Layout, so the boxes habe more structure.

 Technical: